kbase/shocktos3scripts/README.md

 # Shock to S3 scripts

-Scripts for moving / transforming KBase data files and database records as part of the Shock to S3 data storage conversion.
+Scripts for moving and transforming KBase data files and database records as part of the Shock to S3 data storage conversion.

 # Transferring S3 to S3
 * Use syncs3tos3.py